jimm/advent_of_code/README.md

 initial data file if there is one.
 Run `aoc --help` to see all of the options.

+The `makeup` command used by the `-m` flag is a script of mine that finds the nearest Makefile, Rakefile, or similar build file and runs the corresponding make tool.
+The `-m` flag runs `makeup` before running the solution.

 ## Initializing a Day

 If the environment variable `AOC_COOKIE` is set, then the first data file